yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 ![Quadratic hull]({{ site.url }}/images/hullsqrtm.png){: .center-image }

 Luckily, manual implementation of code like this is not needed in many places inside YALMIP.
-Instead, [BMIBNB](solver/bmibnb) can check if the operator exports a derivative method, and if the function claims to be convex or concave on the interval, and then automtically generate the outer approximation using tangent planes etc.
+Instead, [BMIBNB](solver/bmibnb) can check if the operator exports a derivative method, and if the function claims to be convex or concave on the interval automatically generate the outer approximation using tangent planes etc.

 The operator information is exploited as much as possible.
 If both a convex hull generator and explicit convexity information is missing, but the operators returns information about inflection points, this can be used to see if the function is convex or concave on the interval and generate a convex hull approximation accordingly.
 In the case of the quadratic function above, we saw the need of adding a additional cut to avoid the negative region, and this is done automatically using information about the range of the function.

-Explicit representations of the envelopes are implemented for most nonlinear operators, such as \\(x^p\\), \\(e^x\\), \\(\log(x)\\), \\(sqrt{x}\\) and trigonometric functions.
-For convex and concave functions no dedicated envelope code is required as long as derivatives are available, as an envelope approximation can be created from the gradients.

 In the absolute worst-case scenario where no information is supplied, and nothing is known, a sampling strategy is used to derive the linear relaxation.
-This would essentially only be the case if a user has added an operator without supplying any properties or tailor-made conve hull generator.
-To illustrate a sampling based approimant, the following code computes an approximation of the convex envelope of **sin** using three facets.
+This would essentially only be the case if a user has added an operator without supplying any properties or tailor-made convex hull generator.
+To illustrate a sampling based approximant, the following code computes an approximation of the convex envelope of **sin** using three facets.

 ````matlab
 xL = 0;